emoncms/emoncms/readme.md

 # Emoncms 8

-Emoncms is an open-source web application for processing, logging and visualising energy, temperature and other environmental data.
-Emoncms is part of the [OpenEnergyMonitor project](http://openenergymonitor.org/emon).
+Emoncms is an open-source web application for processing, logging and visualising energy, temperature and other environmental data and is part of the [OpenEnergyMonitor project](http://openenergymonitor.org/emon).

 ![Emoncms](docs/files/emoncms_graphic.png)